 Judo for persons who are blind or visually impaired is very similar to the sighted event.
-There is little modifications to the sport itself and competitions are often integrated and athlete's who are blind or visually impaired will compete against sighted athletes.
-For information on how to start getting involved in Judo please contact us!
+There are little modifications to the sport itself and competitions are often integrated; athletes who are blind or visually impaired will often compete against sighted athletes.
+For information on how to start getting involved in Judo, please Contact Us!

-Judo is an all encompassing sport that challenges many elements of human movement such as strength, flexibility, balance, coordination and agility.
-Basic judo consists of four significant areas, those being, throwing techniques, holding techniques, choking techniques, and arm locking techniques.
-Chokes and arm locks are reserved from instruction until the students are teenaged, and of notable skill in the other two aspects of judo.
+Judo is an all-encompassing sport that challenges many elements of human movement such as strength, flexibility, balance, coordination and agility.
+Basic Judo consists of four significant areas: throwing technique, holding technique, choking technique, and arm locking technique.
+Chokes and arm locks are upheld from instruction until the students are teenaged and of an acceptable skill level in the other two aspects of the sport.

 Judo is as safe a sport as any other.
-There are very few injuries realized in judo, and probably less than most sports.
-This is due to the safety first approach that is universal in judo dojos.
-There is also an atmosphere of mutual respect and cooperation that exists within the dojo.
-In a short period of time, any student will operate with confidence and self reliance, when they discover what they are truly capable of doing.
+There are very few injuries realized in judo because there are little outside forces involved beyond that of one’s opponent’s physical ability.
+A safety-first approach is heeded by our coaches and an atmosphere of mutual respect and cooperation is always present in the dojo.
+In a short period of time, any student will carry themselves with confidence and a sense of self-reliance when they discover what they are truly capable of in the ring!

-The judo program, which has been supported by OBSA for many years, has been an undoubted success.
-It is our hope that the increased attention to building a strong judo base in Ontario by way of OBSA initiatives, there will be more Ontarian judo players, who are visually impaired, standing on international podiums.
+Bill Morgan, an experienced Judo master who has been training OBSA athletes since 1984, has said visual impairment is not a reason to be unable to excel toward a desired outcome and that judo is a perfect vehicle to demonstrate this principal to the student.
+The Judo program, which has been sanctioned by OBSA for many years, has seen much success at the recreational level.
+Through increased attention to building a strong Judo base in Ontario by way of OBSA initiatives, there will be more Ontarian Judokas who are visually impaired standing on international podiums.

-If you are an organization with questions about coaching and interacting with an athlete please call us and we will do everything we can to create a positive learning experience for you and your athletes.
+If you are an organization with questions about coaching and interacting with a visually impaired athlete, please call us and we will do everything we can to create a positive learning experience for you and your athletes.